 Please read through this in preparation for returning to worship with Mercy Hill.

-After consulting with CDC guidelines, along with State and County guidelines, we have made the decision to restart worship services on June 7th.
+After consulting with CDC guidelines, along with State and County guidelines, we have made the decision to restart worship services.

 - Communities, Schools, Workplaces, & Events

 - CDC Document Outlines Guidance for Reopening of Churches

 - Brazos County checklist for churches

 We recognize that while some are completely comfortable to gather in person for worship, others are hesitant to do so and will choose to participate online.